 The W-4 form is super simple if you only have one job and your taxes are easy.
 (By "easy," we mean you're not filing a joint return with a spouse who works, you don't have dependents, you're not itemizing or claiming deductions other than the standard deduction, you're not claiming tax credits, and you don't have non-employment income.)
 If that's you, all you have to do is provide your name, address, Social Security number and filing status, and then sign and date the form.
 That's it — you're done!
 Your employer will compute your tax withholding based on the standard deduction and tax rates for your filing status, with no other adjustments.

 If your taxes are more complicated, it will probably take you more time to complete a W-4 form.
-That's because you'll have to dig up information about your spouse's income, your dependents, tax credits, and the deductions you expect to claim.

 Having multiple jobs or a spouse who works can affect the amount of tax withheld from your wages.
 Tax rates increase as income rises, and only one standard deduction can be claimed on each tax return, regardless of the number of jobs.
 As a result, if you have more than one job at a time or file a joint return with a working spouse, more money should usually be withheld from the combined pay for all the jobs than would be withheld if each job was considered by itself.
 Therefore, adjustments to your withholding must be made to avoid owing additional tax, and maybe penalties, when you file your tax return.